MicrosoftDocs/win32/desktop-src/Controls/tcm-setunicodeformat.md

 - Commctrl.h
 api_type:
 - HeaderDef
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # TCM\_SETUNICODEFORMAT message

 Sets the Unicode character format flag for the control.
 This message allows you to change the character set used by the control at run time rather than having to re-create the control.
-You can send this message explicitly or use the [**TabCtrl\_SetUnicodeFormat**](tabctrl-setunicodeformat.md) macro.
+You can send this message explicitly or use the [**TabCtrl\_SetUnicodeFormat**](/windows/win32/Commctrl/nf-commctrl-tabctrl_setunicodeformat?branch=master) macro.

 ## Parameters